Migrating from 2.x to 3.x

 Declarative HTML imports moved

 The @microsoft/fast-html package has been removed.
-Import declarative HTML APIs from the FAST Element root package instead:
+Import declarative HTML APIs from FAST Element path exports instead:

 // Before